JoelGMSec/PyShell/README.md

   -p PARAM, --param PARAM
-                        Parameter to use with custom WebShell -pi, --pipe           Pipe all commands after parameter -su, --sudo           Sudo command execution (Only on Linux hosts) -ps, --PowerShell     PowerShell command execution (Only on Windows hosts)
+                        Parameter to use with custom WebShell -pi, --pipe           Pipe all commands after parameter -ifs, --ifs           Replace all white spaces with Internal Field Separator -su, --sudo           Sudo command execution (Only on Linux hosts) -ps, --PowerShell     PowerShell command execution (Only on Windows hosts)
 ```